 NCCF’s eight regionally based women’s giving programs include the Women’s Giving Network of Wake County; the Bertie-Hertford Women’s Fund; the Women Givers of Northeast North Carolina, which serves Camden, Gates, Pasquotank and Perquimans counties; the Currituck-Dare Woman’s Fund; the Women Givers of Nash-Rocky Mount; the Art of Giving, a collective of Triangle women sponsored in conjunction with the Triangle Community Foundation; the Women's Impact Network of New Hanover County; and the Cary Women's Giving Network.
 Additional giving groups are in the planning stages.

 Mission: The mission of The Women’s Fund of North Carolina is to establish a permanent endowment dedicated to improving the quality of lives of women and girls in North Carolina.
 The endowment was founded to encourage philanthropic giving among women and to encourage funding sources to assign a higher priority to issues and concerns of women and girls.
-The Women’s Fund of North Carolina has proudly supported the following activities:

 First annual Raleigh luncheon speaker: Elizabeth Dole, Honorary Chair